-Please note, if coverage was obtained through the Exchange, contact the Exchange to notify them of the life event and to exercise your right for a special enrollment.
+Please note, if coverage was obtained through MNsure, contact MNsure to notify them of the life event and to exercise your right for a special enrollment.

 Medica may ask you for information to confirm your eligibility for coverage.
-By accepting coverage under this Policy and your Benefit Chart, you agree to cooperate with our reasonable request for information.
+By accepting coverage under this Policy, you agree to cooperate with our reasonable request for information.

-The following are the life events for special enrollment opportunities, whether you enrolled through the Exchange or not:
+The following are the life events for special enrollment opportunities, whether you enrolled through MNsure or not: